roblaing/erlang-webapp-howto/unit1/README.md

 <h3>Listening</h3>

 Here we link our application to a port number.
 For some reason (some long forgotten tutorial) I got into the habit of using 3030 instead of the more conventional 8080.
-I suspect one should be able to pick whatever port number as an argument passed by the start script to the unusued StartArgs, but I don't know how, so am leaving it hardwired in the code for now.
+I assume one should be able to pick whatever port number as an argument passed by the start script to the unused StartArgs, but I don't know how, so am leaving it hardwired in the code for now.

 As mentioned above, Cowboy gives you a choice of an http or https listener.